Kendra Norman-Bellamy

 Kendra Norman (born December 17, 1966) is an African-American writer of Christian fiction and non-fiction Christian literature.
-Her novels are known and widely applauded for their positive male lead characters and their combined romantic and suspenseful story lines.
+Her novels are praised for their positive male lead characters and their combined romantic and suspenseful story lines.

 Biography

 Kendra Norman is a native of West Palm Beach, Florida, but spent most of her formative years in southern Georgia.
 She graduated from Brooks County High School in Quitman, Georgia.

-Kendra and her husband, Michael Holmes, share a blended family of two daughters and one son.
+Kendra and her husband, Michael Holmes, have a blended family of two daughters and one son.
 Her first husband, Jimmy (whose last name was also Holmes - no relation to Michael) died.
 She and Jimmy married at St. Paul African Methodist Episcopal Church in Valdosta, GA when Kendra was 21 and Jimmy was 20.
-Shortly after their daughter Crystal was born, Jimmy was diagnosed with AIDS, possibly as the result of a blood transfusion.
+Shortly after their daughter was born, Jimmy was diagnosed with AIDS, possibly as the result of a blood transfusion.
 He died on October 5, 1995, a few days before their 7th wedding anniversary, and in her grief, Kendra began to write.